Key Benefits

 | search_queries | string[] | Optional search queries to supplement the objective.
 Maximum 200 characters per query. | [“Founding year UN”, “Year of founding United Nations”] |

-| max_results | int | Maximum number of search results to return (1-20).
-Defaults to 10 if not provided. | 10 |
+| max_results | int | Upper bound on the number of results to return (1-20).
+The actual number of results may be fewer depending on query specificity and available sources.
+Defaults to 10. | 10 |

-| source_policy | SourcePolicy | Controls specific domains to include or exclude from search results.
-Use only when source guidance in the objective is insufficient. | Source policy example |
+| source_policy | SourcePolicy | Controls your sources: include/exclude specific domains and optionally set a start date for freshness control via after_date.
+Use when you want stricter source control than objective text alone. | Source policy example |

-| excerpts | object | Customize excerpt length. | {"max_chars_per_result": 30000} |
+| excerpts | object | Customize excerpt length. | {"max_chars_per_result": 10000, "max_chars_total": 50000} |

 | fetch_policy | object | Controls when to return indexed vs fresh content.
 Default is to disable live fetch and return cached content from the index. | {"max_age_seconds": 3600} |